andyatkinson/andyatkinson.github.io/values.md

 The best way to learn programming is to practice programming.
 Programming as a career requires continual learning and investment into oneself.

 Learning and investment may include breadth and depth.
-Learning new tecnologies and specialization into preferred, in-demand, or as-needed on the job technologies.
+Learning new technologies and specialization into preferred, in-demand, or as-needed on the job technologies.

 My favorite techniques are to try and create a sample project for a real need I have.
 Or if I'm learning a particular programming language, use a well-understood domain so that I can focus on the language details.